DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 Example: In a separate criminal proceeding initiated by Jane Doe’s information, the Department of Justice fined ABC Company an additional $25 million.
 Jane would be entitled to an additional $2.5 million - $7.5 million.

-To provide a sense of how significant SEC enforcement actions can be, in recent years, the SEC has secured more than $4 billion annually in monetary sanctions, with a number of individual actions exceeding $100 million.
-For example, some of our clients tipped the SEC about securities violations at Merrill Lynch that resulted in a staggering $415 million in sanctions!
+To provide a sense of how significant SEC enforcement actions can be, in some years, the SEC secures more than $4 billion in monetary sanctions, with a number of individual actions exceeding $100 million.
+For example, some of our clients tipped the SEC about securities violations at Merrill Lynch and that enforcement action resulted in a staggering $415 million in sanctions.

 To qualify for an award, SEC whistleblowers and their legal counsel are required to submit information regarding possible securities law violations online through the SEC’s Tip, Complaint or Referral Portal or by mailing or faxing an SEC Form TCR to the SEC Office of the Whistleblower.
 While this procedural requirement is relatively simple, due to the SEC’s limited resources and the high-volume of tips it receives, successful SEC whistleblowers often file sophisticated and detailed submissions.
 On behalf of SEC whistleblowers, our firm regularly files 100 page legal and factual whistleblower submissions with supporting exhibits.

-As of December 2020, 100% of our clients’ submissions have been forwarded to investigative teams within the Enforcement Division.
+At SEC Whistleblower Advocates, 100% of our clients’ submissions are consistently forwarded to investigative teams within the Enforcement Division.

 Longer than you might think.
 Typically, SEC investigations take two to four years to complete.
 Factors that may influence the speed in which an SEC investigation is completed include: whether the reported wrongdoing involves an ongoing violation or poses a threat of imminent harm to investors; whether the entities and individuals being investigated voluntarily cooperate; the number of SEC staffers assigned to the case; the volume of evidence that the SEC Staff must collect and review; whether international locations and witnesses are involved; and whether the investigation requires coordination with other law enforcement and regulatory authorities.
 To learn more about the SEC’s enforcement and investigative process, please explore our SEC Insider’s Guide.

 Know the odds.
-The SEC receives more than 20,000 tips, complaints and referrals each year.
+The SEC receives more than 20,000 tips, complaints, and referrals each year.
 At any one time, the SEC can only actively investigate about 2,000 cases.
-Each year, the SEC announces approximately 800 successful enforcement actions, a small percentage of which involve monetary sanctions above $1 million.
+Each year, the SEC announces approximately 800 successful enforcement actions, and not all of them involve monetary sanctions above $1 million.

 As a result, our law firm is ultra-selective in the cases that we accept.
 On average, we have only accepted 10 SEC Whistleblower Program cases per year.